The Meeting – A Short Story by Josh Burt

 But for the grace of God etc…

 It was going to be a busy night, with a roomful of new faces, all from different walks of life.
 They all had the same tentative air about them as they entered the church hall, most of them godless but not closed to the idea of an epiphany.
-In there, in that room, they were equal in their suffering.
-It didn’t matter what they did outside, how successful or unsuccessful their façade to the world, in there they exposed their inner workings.
+In that room, they were equal in their suffering.
+It didn’t matter what they did outside, how successful or unsuccessful their façade, in there they exposed their inner workings.
 They were unmasked yet unknown.
 For now anyway.

-The process was well known to all, there would be no surprises here.
-Rufus looked to the man on his right, who would be the first to tell his story because of his geographical positioning in the room.
-Over the course of the next few hours they would all have their turn.
+The process was known to all, there would be no surprises here.
+Martin looked to the man on his right, who would be the first to tell his story because of his geographical positioning in the room.
+Over the course of the next few hours they would all get their turn.
 The man took his cue and gripped his hands together, looking downward to find his resolve as he took a deep breath, ready to look his reality in the face.

 “I’m Peter,” he said, his voice trembling, “and I’m an alcoholic, but with, like, chocolate.”